 - Commence an Enhanced IOC Sharing Pilot to Quantify the Benefits and Identify Any Issues: A pilot group has been convened to evaluate the benefits to participating organizations and industry as well as any risks or concerns.

 - Evaluate Methods to Incentivize Organizations to Actively Engage in Cyber Threat Information Sharing: Currently there are no incentives for organizations to contribute IOCs to information sharing and analysis organizations.
 Many do it because it is the right thing for industry and no other reason.
 The current models do not limit what is consumed or distributed based on the level of contribution or engagement, providing no incentives for organizations to actively contribute their IOCs.

 - Ensure HITRUST CTX has Near Real-Time Cyber Threat Indicator Visibility Across Key Segments of the Health Industry: To ensure IOC collection from across the industry, HITRUST will make available, free of charge, 50 Trend Micro Deep Discovery systems to healthcare organizations representing each segment of the healthcare industry.
 This state of the art technology will provide greater visibility into the cyber threats targeting their environment.
 Additionally, these devices will submit IOCs to HITRUST CTX and hence improve its unique visibility and situational awareness of cyber threats and attacks occurring across the entire industry in near real-time.

 HITRUST is developing selection criteria to identify organizations to receive one of the 50 Trend Micro Deep Discovery systems slated for distribution.
 HITRUST anticipates this criteria being available within the next 45 days.
-To be notified when you can submit an application, please visit the

 To read the HITRUST CTX findings and recommendations report, please view the Health Industry Cyber Threat Information Sharing and Analysis Report.